Jocii19/VS-Code/README.md

 This project presents an exploratory data analysis (EDA) and visualization of taxi service data.
 The goal is to uncover patterns related to taxi companies, temporal trends, and customer payment behavior through clear and informative visualizations.

+During the implementation of this project, **Amazon Web Services (AWS) was used to support data storage, processing, and analysis**, demonstrating a cloud-based and industry-relevant workflow.

 The project demonstrates skills in:
 - Data exploration and preprocessing
 - Visual storytelling